Woodton Primary School

 What is Pupil Premium?

-How much does the school receive?
+How much does the School Receive?

 All children in Reception, Year 1 and Year 2 are entitled to Universal Free School Meals.
 However this only entitles them to a free dinner each day, not additional pupil funding.

-If you believe that your circumstances would entitle your child to Pupil Premium funding, which would mean that the school receives an additional £1,320 per year, please click the link below:
+If you believe that your circumstances would entitle your child to Pupil Premium funding, which would mean that the school receives an additional £1,480 per year, please click the link below:

-How do we use the Pupil Premium Funding?
+How do we spend the Pupil Premium?